All purebred Saddlebreds, in order to be entered onto the Main Registry, must have proven parentage by DNA

-Changes to the layout of the passports - how this affects you - any new applications must use the new forms.
-Any application received outside of the year the horse was foaled will be marked as replacement and the horse signed out of the human food chain.
+Changes to the layout of the passports - how this affects you: Any application received outside of the year the horse was foaled will be marked as replacement and the horse signed out of the human food chain.

 Notification of Processing of Personal Data

 It is required under Data Protection legislation to advise individuals about the processing of personal information i.e. why this information is being collected, how this information will be used and the circumstances in which it will be disclosed.

 Information supplied in connection with your registration was passed by United Saddlebred Association-UK (USA-UK) to the National Equine Database [NED].
 NED was jointly operated by the National Equine Database Society for Government and the GB equine industry.

 Horse passport-based information about Horse and Owner was collected by NED in order to provide a source of data that supports veterinary disease control and surveillance activities.
 The information will also enable DEFRA to carry out its responsibilities regarding the implementation of the horse passport requirement.
 It will also facilitate strategic planning within the equine sector, assist in tracing the Owners of straying, lost or stolen horses and reduce malpractice in the sale of horses and ponies.
 The data collected for this purpose will be adequate, relevant and not excessive for the above purposes.
 For the equine industry in general, the information passed to NED will provide a central archived source of Breeding, Evaluation and Performance [BEP] data which will enhance the quality of horses bred in Great Britain.
 BEP data will be accessible by other interested parties [for a fee] via an Internet website.
 Since the folding of NED it is likely that a similar central database will be set up in the future and similar data will be required by to be forwarded by USA-UK, however similar conditions will apply concerning the Data Protection Act.